rethinking-graph-language-evals/CLEGR/README.md

 ## Dataset Generation

 The core of this repository is the ability to generate complex graph-language based question answering (GQA) datasets.
 The generation process is highly customizable.
+Much of the code is taken from the [CLEVR Graph Repo](https://github.com/Octavian-ai/clevr-graph) with much appreciation.

 ### Generating the CLEGR Dataset